Dimitrie Cantemir: Historical works

 Cantemir was a polyglot known as one of the greatest linguists of his time, speaking and writing eleven languages.
 Well-versed in Oriental scholarship, his oeuvre is voluminous, diverse, and original, although some of his scientific writings contain unconfirmed theories or simple inaccuracies.
 Between 1711 and 1719 he wrote his most important creations.
 In 1714, he was named a member of the Royal Academy of Berlin.

 Cantemir's best-known history work was his History of the Growth and Decay of the Ottoman Empire (the original title was in Latin, Historia incrementorum atque decrementorum Aulae Othomanicae).
 This volume circulated throughout Europe in manuscript for a number of years.
 It was finally printed in 1734 in London and was later translated and printed in Germany and France.
 It remained the seminal work on the Ottoman Empire up to the middle of the 19th century; notably, it was used as a reference for Edward Gibbon's own Decline and Fall of the Roman Empire.
 Later scholarship contests many points owing to the dubiousness of some of Cantemir's sources.

 He also published the first critical history of Romania as a whole, the Chronicle of the Antiquity of the Romano-Moldavo-Wallachians (Hronicul vechimei a romano-moldo-vlahilor), from 1719 to 1722.
 It asserted the Latin origin of the Romanian language and the Roman origin of the people living within the former land of Dacia.

 Cantemir wrote his Descriptio Moldaviae ("Description of Moldavia" in Latin) in 1714 at the request of the Royal Academy in Berlin.
 Covering geographical, ethnographical, and economic aspects of Moldavia, it was similarly circulated in manuscript and only published much later.
 It appeared in a German geographical magazine in 1769 and was published as a book in 1771.
 His c.
 1714 manuscript map of Moldova was the first real map of the country, containing geographical detail as well as administrative information.
 Printed in 1737 in the Netherlands, it formed the basis of most European maps of the country for decades.

 His 1705 roman à clef A Hieroglyphic History was the first Romanian novel, representing the history of the Wallachian Brâncoveanu and Cantacuzino dynasties through allegorical and mythological animals.

 He also wrote an introduction to Islam for Europeans, a biography of Jan Baptist van Helmont, a philosophical treatise in Romanian and Greek, and an unfinished second treatise on the Undepictable Image of Sacred Science.

-Due to his many esteemed works, he won great renown at the high courts of Europe.
-His name is among those who were considered to be the brightest minds of the world on a plaque at the Library of Sainte-Genevieve in Paris, next to those of Leibniz, Newton, Piron, and other great thinkers.
+Due to his works, he was renowned by the high courts of Europe.
+His name is among those who were considered to be the brightest minds of the world on a plaque at the Library of Sainte-Genevieve in Paris, next to those of Leibniz, Newton, Piron, and others.